FHnt97/Project-Week-8-Final-Project/your-project/README.md

 - Comparison of % growth development between countries

-- In depth company analysis considering other financial information
+- Code search bar for market analysis

 <a name="workflow"></a>